pbrown95-glitch/megr2157-portfolio/docs/assignments/A01/index.md

 Portfolio #2 - https://github.com/dj-berg/personal-portfolio-website
-  Navigation:
+  Navigation: On GitHub, it took a noticeably longer time than 60s to find the projects.
-  Reproducibility:
+  Reproducibility: Based on images, one could reproduce this portfolio's projects, but not without asking questions or looking things up.
-  Evidence of Reasoning:
+  Evidence of Reasoning: This portfolio only gives the final answer to the projects.
-  Professional tone:
+  Professional tone: This portfolio does not meet the standards I would hold myself to if a potential employer were to be looking at it.

 ## Decide